 It’s important to show your kids that you brush, floss, and go to the dentist regularly.
-It’s just as important to teach them how to do all those things correctly.
+It’s just as important to teach your children how to do all those things correctly.
 When you brush in front of your kids, show them how to angle the toothbrush toward the gumline and brush in tiny circles.
 When you floss, teach them how to hug each tooth with the floss, making a “C” shape on each side.

 Brushing and flossing teeth

+Did you know that 5-year olds brush only 25% of their teeth?
 Daily oral hygiene habits are essential for maintaining healthy teeth and gums.
 Make sure your kids brush twice per day, every day for two minutes.
 They also need to floss their teeth daily—a habit that’s easier to maintain than to start when you’re older.

 Dental lingo for kids

 Talk to your kids about why taking care of their teeth and gums is important, but don’t scare them.
 Tell them that you want to avoid cavities and brush away the yucky stuff that causes them, but avoid scary talk.
 Focusing on drilling, pain, or shots—especially when kids need procedures like fillings—can do more harm than good.

 Find a fun toothbrush song